joshcanhelp/josh-to-11/input/symlinked/posts/2009-07-10-trying-to-learn-photoshop-heres-what-to-concentrate-on.md

 ---
-title: "Trying to learn Photoshop?
-Here's what to concentrate on"
+title: Trying to learn Photoshop?
+Here's what to concentrate on
-excerpt: "With all the tutorial sites out there these days, the problem isn’t finding something to learn, it’s figuring out which skill to concentrate on."
+excerpt: 'With all the tutorial sites out there these days, the problem isn’t finding something to learn, it’s figuring out which skill to concentrate on.'
-modified: 2016-10-20 16:44:18
+modified: 2016-10-20T16:44:18.000Z
+wpid: 906
-tags: ["Design"]
+tags:
+  - Design
 featured_img: /_images/2009/07/PS_poll-150x150.jpg
-wpid: 906
 ---